Ouch, ouch, ouch, ouch, ouch. Is smooth, sexy, soft skin really worth all the pain? Yes, yes, it is.

 Unlike waxing, which removes anything it sticks into, epilation is more concentrated on the hair only.

 Epilation works with a tool called an epilator, which is essentially a mechanized tweezer.
 This process of removing hair is similar to waxing because it removes even the roots of the hair.
+This reduces hair growth.

 Many epilators can also be used while wet or dry.
 Of course, for wet epilation, be sure to check the manual so that you don’t get yourself accidentally electrocuted or the product damaged.